Ziad-Algrafi/ODLabel/CONTRIBUTING.md

    - Make your changes and commit them with descriptive commit messages.
    - Push your changes to your forked repository: `git push origin my-new-feature`
    - Open a new [Pull Request](https://github.com/Ziad-Algrafi/odlabel/pulls) against the `main` branch of the original repository.
-   - Provide a clear description of your changes, the motivation behind them, and any relevant information.
+   - Provide a clear description of your changes, and any relevant information.

 Please ensure that your code follows the project's coding conventions and includes appropriate tests.